 Dr. David Schwartz – The Magic of Thinking Big

-Depending on where you are in your life right now, “The Magic of Thinking Big” can be just another self-help book, or a true revelation.
+Depending on where you are in your life right now, “The Magic of Thinking Big” can be just another self-help book or a true revelation.
 It includes the basic premise permeating the whole genre, mainly: that you become what you think about.
 But there’s something more to this one.
 It had a positive impact on my life because it made me re-think the possibilities and allowed me to once again dream of sailing through the Grand Harbor of Valetta, instead of just paying my lousy bills.

 Marcus Buckingham – Now, Discover Your Strengths

 Most of us still concentrate on patching-up our weaknesses instead of focusing on our strengths.
 Marcus Buckingham was the first one to point out that this approach leads to mediocre results at best.
-As you’ll soon find out, the world-class performers concentrate solely on their strengths, and outsource or eliminate their areas of weakness.
+As you’ll soon find out, the world-class performers concentrate solely on their strengths and outsource or eliminate their areas of weakness.
 This book will help you to discover your own talents and abilities.
 You might have taken some of them for granted, but when you finally put them to a good use, you’ll be able to take your career to a whole new level.

 Marcus Buckingham – Go Put Your Strengths to Work

-This book offers an expansion on the ideas included in “Now, Discover Your Strengths”.
+This book offers an expansion of the ideas included in “Now, Discover Your Strengths”.
 Once you know the areas where you can move the needle the most, you need to apply your talents in the right way.
 You will see many examples from the business world, and watch how people transform their careers by using more of their strengths.
 There’s also a lot of information about dealing with your weaknesses, building strong teams, and acquiring strength-habits that will last.

 Anthony Robbins – Awaken the Giant Within

 No self-help library is complete without at least one book by Tony Robbins.
-Many people look down on Tony’s hyped-up approach, and see him as a motivational speaker.
+Many people look down on Tony’s hyped-up approach and see him as a motivational speaker.
 If you study his work a little bit closer, however, you will find out that he’s a sincere guy, who really wants to create change for others.
 Some information from the “Awaken The Giant Within” changed my life.
 I learned, for example, that one of the greatest human powers is the ability to make strong decisions – “I do it, or die” type of decisions – that will challenge you and move your life into a new direction.

 Tony Robbins – Lessons in Mastery